msra-nlc/MSParS/README.md

 ## Introduction

-MSParS is a large-scale dataset for Knowledge-based Semantic Parsing including single and multi-turn Question Answering.
+MSParS is a large-scale dataset for the open domain semantic parsing task.
-The whole dataset consists of 81,826 samples annotated by human English-speakers.
+The whole dataset consists of 81,826 samples annotated by native English speakers.
 We randomly shuffle these samples and use 80\% of them (63,826) as training set, 10\% as validation set (9,000), and the remaining 10\% as test set (9,000).
 Note that for test set we only publish the questions without annotations, as this dataset is supporting an [open evaluation](#nlpcc-2019) now.

 Each sample is a quadruple consists of:
-* a question (or multiple questions for multi-turn QA)
+* a question (or multiple questions for the multi-turn QA scenario)
-* the logical form(s) representing the question(s)
+* the logical form(s) representing the semantic meaning(s) of the question(s)
 * the parameters (entity/type/value) extracted from the question(s)
 * the question type(s)

-Different from some exisiting Semantic Parsing or Question Answering datasets containing only simple questions (single-relation), MSParS have 9 types of question including single-relation, multi-hop, multi-constraint, superlative, aggregation, comparative, yesno, cvt, and multi-choice.
-Considering the additional 3 types of multi-turn QA (multi-turn-entity, multi-turn-predicate, multi-turn-answer), the total number of the question types is 12.
+Different from most exisiting semantic parsing datasets, which are either limited by size or biased on single-relation questions, MSParS covers 9 types of single-turn questions (single-relation, multi-hop, multi-constraint, superlative, aggregation, comparative, yesno, cvt and multi-choice) and 3 types of multi-turn questions (multi-turn-entity, multi-turn-predicate and multi-turn-answer).
+The total number of the question types is 12.

-MSParS dataset is based on Satori Knoledge Base.
-The entities, relations and types in MSParS are following the standard forms in Satori.
-Each logical form (lambda calculus) can be translated into a standard SPARQL query and refers to one or more subgraphs in Satori.
-A KB snippets of Satori will be released later.
+MSParS is annotated based on Microsoft's open domain knowledge graph, Satori.
+The entities, predicates and types in MSParS are following the standard forms in Satori.
+Each logical form (in lambda calculus) can be translated into a standard SPARQL query and refers to one or more subgraphs in Satori.
+The corresponding Satori snippets of MSParS will be released later.

 ## Format and example